confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 5. Repeat the previous step and create a second topic name **stocks_topic** and **1** as the number of partitions.

-> **Note:** Topics have many configurable parameters that dictate how Kafka handles messages.
+> **Note:** Topics have many configurable parameters.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After topic creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When we begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.
 7. Below is a look at our topic, **users_topic**, but we need to send data to this topic before we see any metrics.